 - It’s being sold as a finished product that her customer can use as-is (doesn’t need to edit to use)

 Yes, you read that right.
-You can NOT use a Canva template to create a workbook to sell it if you do not put your own creative design spin to make it your own.
+You can NOT use a Canva template to create a workbook and sell it unless you add your own creative design twist to make it your own.

 This is why we highly encourage our readers to purchase design templates specifically designed for commercial use from a third party (like us!).